binary-manu/binary-is-better/_drafts/arm-cross-toolchain-from-scratch.md

 ## Understand the build order

-Now that we have the sources, we need to build each piece in the correct order.
-Ideally, we would like to find a linear build order for all our pieces, compile each one once, and be done.
+The sources being available, all pieces must be built in the correct order.
+Ideally, there should be a linear build order so that each item is compiled only once.

 This looks simple in theory:

-* first, we build cross-binutils.
+1. first, the cross-binutils.
 These tools will handle the binary format of the _target_ (ARM), but will otherwise run and use libraries from the _host_ (x86-64).
-We only need a native x86-64 compiler to build them, so we can do this right away with our local system compiler;
+Only a native x86-64 compiler is required to build them, so we can do this right away with our local system compiler;
-* Linux kernel headers do not need to be built at all, the must simply be copied somewhere where the cross-compiler will find them, so again we can do this step right away;
+2. Linux kernel headers do not need to be built at all, they are simply copied somewhere the cross-compiler will find them, so again we can do this step right away;
-* at this point we _could_ build the cross-GCC: again, ideally this package emits code for the target but only depends on libraries or headers from the host;
+3. at this point we _could_ build the cross-GCC: again, ideally this package emits code for the target but only depends on libraries and headers from the host;
-* we can now use the cross-GCC to build glibc for the target;
+4. use the cross-GCC to build glibc for the target.
-* and we are done.

 Unfortunately, this is not possible.

 As explained by [LFS][how-lfs] and [crosstool-ng][how-crosstool-ng],
-there is a circular dependency between GCC and glibc: glibc is a _target library_, so it must be compiled with a cross compiler for the target system and obviously depends on our cross-GCC.
+there is a circular dependency between GCC and glibc: glibc is a _target library_, so it must be compiled with a cross compiler for the target system and obviously depends on cross-GCC.
 However, some components of GCC (such as `libgcc` and `libstdc++`) depend on the C library of the target.
 This creates a dependency loop: we need a cross-GCC to build glibc, but without a built glibc we cannot build a cross-GCC.
 This